cmudig/draco2/docs/intro.md

 ## Installation

-You can install the Draco package from Pypi via `pip install draco --pre`.
-Note that the new version of Draco is current a prerelease.
+You can install the Draco package from PyPI via `pip install draco --pre`.
+Note that the new version of Draco is currently a prerelease.